Hakkuraifu/PS4Linux-Documentation/README.md

 ⚠️ USE A COMPATIBLE PS4 !!!!!!!!!!!!!!!!!!!!!! ⚠️

-- Use a FTP Client and transfert the bzimage, the initramfs.cpio.gz from Nazky and the OS to /usr/system/boot.
+- Use a FTP Client and transfer the bzimage, the initramfs.cpio.gz from Nazky and the OS (this should be called arch.tar.xz) to /usr/system/boot.
-- Run any Linux GB using one of the trusted host in the list below.
+- Run any GB Linux payload using one of the trusted hosts in the list below.
-- When rescushell start run ```exec install-HDD.sh``` and set how many GB you want to give to linux.
+- When the rescueshell starts run ```exec install-HDD.sh``` and set how much space in GBs you want to give to linux.
-- Wait..
+- Wait until it's finished..
-- When the installation is done the os is going to boot automaticlly, if the OS not boot press **CTRL + D** or run ```exec start-arch.sh```.
+- When the installation is done the OS is going to boot automatically, if the OS does not boot; press **CTRL + D** or run ```exec start-arch.sh```.

-#### Optional - Unistalling.
+#### Optional - Uninstalling.

 To unistalling a OS install on a USB Device just format the USB Device.